eliasm307/vscode-file-jumper/README.md

 # Configuration

-Customize Co-Locate's behavior by modifying the following settings in your VSCode `settings.json`.
+Customize the extension's behavior by modifying the following settings in your VSCode `settings.json`.

-## coLocate.fileTypes
+## fileJumper.fileTypes

 An object that defines the file types in a project that will be evaluated for automatic linking.